gemmaellis16/yoga-project/README.md

 Forking means to make a copy of the original document so that you can view/edit without it altering the original repository.
 It can be forked using the following steps:

+    * Log into Github and locate the [Github Repository](https://github.com)
+    * Enter gemmaellis16/yoga-project.
-    1 Log in to GitHub and locate the [GitHub Repository](https://github.com/) 1 At the top of the Repository just above the "Settings" button, press the "Fork" button.
+    * At the top right of the navbar (above the profile icon), press the "Fork" button.
-    1 Resulting in a copy of the original repository in your GitHub account.
+    * This will enable you to get a copy of the original repository in your Github account.

 #### * **Making a Clone**

 Cloning means creating a local copy of the remote repository.
 This allows you to make edits locally rather than directly in the source files.
 It can be cloned using the following steps:

-    1. Log in to GitHub and find the [GitHub Repository](https://github.com/)
+    * Log into Github and find the [GitHub Repository](https://github.com/)
-    1. Under the repository name, click "Clone or download".
+    * Locate the "Code" button and click "Clone or download".
-    1. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+    * To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-    1. Open Git Bash
+    * Open a terminal.
-    1. Change the working directory to the area where you want the clone to be made to.
+    * Change the working directory to the area where you want the clone to be made to.
-    1. Type git clone, and then paste the URL you copied in Step 3.
+    * Type git clone, and then paste the URL you copied before.
+    * Press enter and create your local clone.

 [Back to top](#table-of-contents)